jcorbin/deckdom/dev.md

     - ... pickup 1 card: hand now holds a car and a 5-stack, rendered as a slight 2-element fan ; the prior 2/3 fan was auto collapsed
     - i.e. force user to fan out hand if that's what they want, but auto collapse on subsequent pickup
   - how to tie in click events? ... touch events?
+  - maybe drag should mostly move all by default, require drag on edge/border to cut stack?

 ## Done

+- continued developing drag start/enter/update logic
+  - found out that drag data transfer cannot be updated during enter event
+  - probably only valid during start event
+- so need to lower back to mouse events after all

+# 2025-03-22

 - mostly an offline day musing on where to go next
 - post hoc wrote below notes from yesterday, then continued here